2017 North Indian Ocean cyclone season

 The 2017 North Indian Ocean cyclone season was a below average yet deadly season in the annual cycle of tropical cyclone formation.
 This season produced only three named storms, of which one only intensified into a very severe cyclonic storm.
 The North Indian Ocean cyclone season has no official bounds but cyclones tend to form between April and December with the two peaks in May and November.
 These dates conventionally delimit the period of each year when most tropical cyclones form in the northern Indian Ocean.
-The season began with the formation Cyclone Maarutha on April 15 and ended with the dissipation of a deep depression on December 9.
+The season began with the formation of Cyclone Maarutha on April 15 and ended with the dissipation of a deep depression on December 9.

 The scope of this article is limited to the Indian Ocean in the Northern Hemisphere, east of the Horn of Africa and west of the Malay Peninsula.
 There are two main seas in the North Indian Ocean – the Arabian Sea to the west of the Indian subcontinent, abbreviated ARB by the India Meteorological Department (IMD); and the Bay of Bengal to the east, abbreviated BOB by the IMD.
+The systems that form over land are abbreviated as LAND.
 The official Regional Specialized Meteorological Centre in this basin is the IMD, while the Joint Typhoon Warning Center (JTWC) releases unofficial advisories.
 On average, three to four cyclonic storms form in this basin every season.

 Season summary

-The season officially had an early start compared with the last two seasons, with the formation of Cyclone Maarutha over the Bay of Bengal in mid-April.
-Cyclone Mora, formed in late May over the Bay of Bengal.
-At its peak intensity, it was equivalent to a marginal Category 1 hurricane on the Saffir–Simpson hurricane wind scale.
-The cyclone produced severe flooding across Sri Lanka, India, Myanmar and Bangladesh and caused 15 deaths directly and 208 deaths indirectly.
+The season began prematurely, with the formation of Cyclone Maarutha over the Bay of Bengal in mid-April.
+In May, Cyclone Mora formed over the Bay of Bengal.
+At its peak, it was equivalent to a marginal Category 1 hurricane on the Saffir–Simpson hurricane wind scale.
+Mora would produce flash flooding throughout Sri Lanka, India, Myanmar and Bangladesh and caused 15 deaths directly and 208 deaths indirectly.
 The floods persisted in Bangladesh since a Deep Depression over Bay of Bengal made landfall and killed 156 people in Bangladesh.
 A depression formed in northwestern Bay of Bengal and produced torrential rainfall.
 It was followed by a depression over Jharkhand which killed 70 people in West Bengal.
 Under the influence of strong monsoon surge a disturbance developed over Bay of Bengal travelled westwards and intensified to an unnamed depression.
 It also affected neighboring Karachi in Pakistan.
 A strong monsoon surge prevented formation of systems until a deep depression formed over West Bengal in October and caused heavy rainfall.
 A couple of depressions formed between mid-October and November which continued the rain spell causing destruction of life and property.
 Very Severe Cyclonic Storm Ockhi formed in early December and wreaked havoc in the countries where it impacted.
 It was equivalent to a strong Category 3 hurricane on the Saffir–Simpson scale at peak intensity.
 The twin storm of Ockhi was a deep depression which originated in Bay of Bengal while its counterpart was in Arabian Sea.